Addiction Medicine Fellowship

 In recognition of the escalating epidemic of substance use disorders and their impact on our community wellness, and in recognition of the disproportionate burden on our most underserved communities, and in light of the inadequate specialty resources to address the need of this population, we developed an Addiction Medicine fellowship with goals including:

-- To provide an educational environment to develop specialty expertise in community-based addiction medicine and in preparation for Addiction Medicine Board Certification.
+- Provision of an educational environment to develop specialty expertise in community-based addiction medicine and in preparation for Addiction Medicine Board Certification.

-- To foster a community of Addiction Medicine providers in Sonoma County with the goal to improve services for those with substance use disorders.
+- Fostering a community of Addiction Medicine providers in Sonoma County to improve services for those with substance use disorders.

-- To contribute to the advancement of the field through research and writing of the fellow and faculty and to scale advancements through presentation and teaching.
+- Contributing to the advancement of the field through research, writing, and teaching.

-- To increase accessibility of evidenced-based treatment for substance use disorders in outpatient clinics, emergency rooms and hospitals in our community.
+- Increasing accessibility of evidenced-based treatment for substance use disorders in all medical settings and for all people.

-- To attract and retain a primary care workforce with the knowledge, skills and interest in treating patients with complex substance use disorders in our community.
+- Attracting and retaining a primary care workforce with the knowledge, skills and interest in treating patients with complex substance use disorders in our community.

 Dr. Bianka Aguilar’s bicultural upbringing and relentless curiosity have lent her a special perspective on health and the systems that affect disadvantaged populations.
 She completed her undergraduate studies at UC Berkeley in Public Health before advancing to USC’s Keck School of Medicine where she was the recipient of multiple endowed scholarships.
 Throughout her formal education Bianka consistently pursued her academic interests across multiple fields of inquiry accumulating significant research experience in basic science, clinical medicine and system applications, leveraging her expertise for multiple binational health efforts including collaborations with Mexican governmental agencies.
 Her commitment to underserved populations brought her to Contra Costa Family Medicine Residency where she completed the Global Health track, winning praise for administrative talent as Chief Resident.
 In every setting Dr. Aguilar has worked to promote diverse representation within the healthcare workforce.
 Inspired by the great need for improved addiction care for her patients, we are thrilled to welcome Dr. Aguilar to Santa Rosa for Addiction Medicine Fellowship Training.